dbackowski/rails_simple_event_sourcing/README.md

 - **Manual aggregate_id** - Must manually track and pass `aggregate_id` for updates/deletes
 - **No Saga Support** - No built-in support for long-running processes or sagas
 - **Single Database** - Events and aggregates must be in the same database
+- **Pessimistic Locking** - Concurrent updates to the same aggregate are serialized using `SELECT ...
+FOR UPDATE`.
+This guarantees correctness but may increase latency under high contention on a single aggregate.
+A unique database index on `(eventable_type, aggregate_id, version)` provides an additional safety net

 ## Troubleshooting